'Stand up to bully Trump', says Labour

 The tariffs of 25% on steel and 10% on aluminium, which affect the EU, Canada and Mexico, come into effect on Friday.

 Mr Trump first announced the plans in March but granted some exemptions while countries negotiated.
-He justified the tariffs by arguing that US producers are vital to national security and were threatened by a global supply glut.
+He justified the tariffs by arguing US producers are vital to national security and were threatened by a global supply glut.

-In a statement, Mr Gardiner said national security was being used as an excuse for the "unjustified" tariffs, which present a "grave threat" to thousands of UK jobs.

-Speaking to the BBC News Channel, he said: "President Trump is a bully.
+Mr Gardiner said such claims were "based on a lie" and it was simply an act of economic protectionism.

+He said Europe needed to show it would not be "cowed" and should pursue "proportionate" action through the World Trade Organisation.

 Leaders from other affected nations reacted furiously, setting out tariffs on the US, ranging from steel to sleeping bags and ballpoint pens.

-Mr Fox said: "It's very disappointing that the United States has chosen to apply steel and aluminium tariffs.

-"In the case of the United Kingdom, where we send steel to the United States that is vital for their businesses and their defence industry, it is patently absurd."
+International Trade Secretary Mr Fox said the move was "disappointing", adding "in the case of the United Kingdom, where we send steel to the United States that is vital for their businesses and their defence industry, it is patently absurd".

 He said he would speak to US commerce secretary Wilbur Ross on Monday but added the UK "absolutely do not rule out counter-measures".